 Humpback chub that do not spawn in the LCR

 Available data suggest that 2014 was a tale of two rivers.
 In Glen and Marble Canyons, both primary production and invertebrate drift were declining (likely due to declining SRP; Project E), leading to both declining condition in adult humpback chub and declining condition and abundances of juvenile humpback chub.
-In contrast, in the Grand Canyon reaches of the CRe, there was evidence of higher levels of juvenile humpback chub recruitment than has previously been observed (Young, pers. obs.).
-Temperatures at National Canyon (RM 167) and Diamond Creek (RM 225) in 2014 were comparable to temperatures observed in these locations during 2000 and 2005, the two other warmest years in the last twenty years, and it has long been hypothesized that temperature alone limit humpback chub recruitment.
+In contrast, in the Grand Canyon reaches of the CRe, there was evidence of higher levels of juvenile humpback chub recruitment than had previously been observed (Young, pers. obs.).
+Temperatures at National Canyon (RM 167) and Diamond Creek (RM 225) in 2014 were comparable to temperatures observed in these locations during 2000 and 2005, the two other warmest years in the last twenty years, and it has long been hypothesized that cooler temperatures limit humpback chub recruitment.
 This untested hypothesis formed the basis for modelling of humpback chub aggregations, excluding the LCR aggregation, during the LTEMP process.
-Flows, nutrients, food, and interspecific interactions were assumed to be unimportant for humpback chub, in part, because we have never put sufficient effort into studying drivers of humpback chub population dynamics at locations outside of the LCR aggregation.
-That temperature alone needs to be addressed(and by proxy that the abundance of food matters near the LCR, but does not matter further downriver) seems highly unlikely given the direct effect warmer temperatures have on metabolism (and thus food requirements)– one of the few general truths in biology.
-We can think of at least four hypotheses to explain this paradox, some of which will be addressed through this project, and others which will be addressed more directly through projects E and F. The first hypothesis (H5) is that humpback chub densities are still so low in the lower half of the river that food limitation is not yet an important factor, but will become one if populations continue to recover – with implications for establishing a second population.
-The next hypothesis (H6) is that humpback chub in the lower half of the river are not as dependent on autochthonous production (i.e., diatoms in the river that require SRP), and thus less affected by the amount of SRP in dam releases.
-Alternatively, since we know very little about nutrients downstream of Lees Ferry, we might hypothesize (H7) that there were sources of SRP downstream of the Little Colorado River in 2014, such that autochtonous production did not decline as substantially in the lower half of the Colorado River as they declined in the upper third.
-There are a myriad of processes (tributary inflows, nutrient spiraling, etc.) that could explain this.
-In particular, a final hypothesis (H8) is that frequent HFEs over the last four years have exported large quantities of aquatic vegetation biomass (including a big pool of phosphorous)from the upper part of the CRe, into the lower part, providing a slow drip of SRP to the downriver ecosystem.
-Work in the 1990s, suggested that HFEs can play an important role in establishing sand deposits as phosphorous hotspots (Parnell and others, 1999).
+Flows, nutrients, food, and interspecific interactions were assumed to be unimportant as factors affecting humpback chub abundance and recruitment, in part, because we had never put sufficient effort into studying drivers of humpback chub population dynamics at locations outside of the LCR aggregation.

+It now seems highly unlikely that temperature alone is the primary determinant of humpback chub abundance and recruitment below the LCR confluence (and by proxy that the abundance of food matters near the LCR, but does not matter further downriver), given the direct effect warmer temperatures have on metabolism (and thus food requirements) – one of the few general truths in biology.
+We can think of at least four hypotheses to explain the “two rivers” contrast in 2014.
+Some of these hypotheses will be addressed through this project, and others which will be addressed more directly through Projects E and F. The first hypothesis (H5) is that humpback chub densities are still so low in Grand Canyon, in contrast to Glen and Marble Canyons, that food limitation is not yet an important factor in the Grand Canyon, but will become one if populations continue to recover – with implications for establishing a second population.
+The next hypothesis (H6) is that humpback chub in Grand Canyon are not as dependent on autochthonous production (i.e., diatoms in the river that require SRP and that in turn are the main food of the aquatic insects on which humpback chub feed), and thus are less affected by the amount of SRP in dam releases (see Project E).
+Alternatively, since we know very little about nutrients downstream of Lees Ferry, we might hypothesize (H7) that there were sources of SRP downstream of the Little Colorado River in 2014, such that autochtonous production did not decline as substantially in Grand Canyon as they did in Glen and Marble Canyons.
+There are myriad processes (tributary inflows, nutrient spiraling, etc.) that could explain such a spatial difference in SRP availability.
+In particular, a final hypothesis (H8) is that frequent HFEs over the last four years have exported large quantities of aquatic vegetation biomass (including a big pool of phosphorous within that biomass) and mineral phosphorus in sediment from the upper part of the CRe, into the lower part, providing a slow drip of SRP to the downriver ecosystem.
+Work in the 1990s suggested that HFEs can play an important role in establishing sand deposits as phosphorous hotspots (Parnell and others, 1999).